-As a participating county, the Williamson Act mandates that areas of the County be designated as agricultural preserves for application of the program.
-Land within the preserves that meets the eligibility requirements may enroll in the Agricultural Preserve Program through a Williamson Act contract with the County.
+Williamson Act mandates that areas of the County be designated as agricultural preserves for application of the program.
+Land within the preserves that meet the eligibility requirements may enroll in the Agricultural Preserve Program through a Williamson Act contract with the County.
 It has been the County’s practice to establish the preserves simultaneously with enrollment in a contract, resulting in identical boundaries between the preserves and the contracts.
 (This past practice does not preclude the County from establishing an agricultural preserve in advance of a Williamson Act contract.)
 Thus, land anywhere within the County that meets the zoning, size, use and other requirements set forth in these Rules may be eligible to participate in the program.

 Establishing New Agricultural Preserves

 The success of Siskiyou County’s Agricultural Preserve and Williamson Act Contracts program is dependent on financial assistance from the State of California.
 The State recognized the financial burden local governments incur when participating in this program, and to assist with forgone property tax revenue, the State provides annual subvention payments.
-However, funding for subvention payments have lapsed in the recent past.
-In order to protect the general welfare of the County, its residents and visitors, it shall be the policy of Siskiyou County to deny applications requesting to establish a new agricultural preserve when the State of California has not appropriated funding for subvention payments.
-Should the State appropriate funding for subvention payments in the future, the County will consider new agricultural preserve requests.
+However, funding for subvention payments has not been made available for a number of years.
+In order to protect the general welfare of the County, its residents and visitors, it shall be the policy of Siskiyou County to deny applications requesting to establish a new agricultural preserve or significantly increase the size of an existing agricultural preserve when the State of California has not appropriated funding for subvention payments.
+Should the State appropriate funding for subvention payments in the future, the County may consider new or an increase in size to agricultural preserve requests.
 This policy shall not impact any existing agricultural preserves including modifications to existing agricultural preserves and Williamson Act contracts.

 Application for Agricultural Preserve and Williamson Act Contract